kgeorgieva/cilib.github.com/_posts/2012-07-18-netbeans-cilib-and-sbt.md

 {% include JB/setup %}

 This is a step-by-step guide to using Netbeans as your IDE for developing CIlib.
-It is assumed that SBT 0.11.3 and Netbeans 7.1 are installed and that the latest CIlib source code has been retrieved.
+It is assumed that SBT 0.11.3, Scala 2.9.1 or later, and Netbeans 7.1 are installed and that the latest CIlib source code has been retrieved.

 ### Step 1: Get the Netbeans Scala plugin